lokapal-xyz/education/content/howtodao/05-dao-community/Member-Engagement-and-Incentives/Member-Retention.md

 weight: 76_000
 ---

 Sustaining long-term engagement is just as important as attracting new members.
 A DAO that struggles with high turnover or inactive participants risks becoming ineffective in governance and decision-making.
-Let's explore key strategies to retain members, maintain motivation, and foster a strong sense of community.

 ---